phu0ngng/nccl/doc/source/troubleshooting.rst

 If PCI switches have ACS enabled, it needs to be disabled.
 On some systems this can be done from the BIOS by disabling IO virtualization or VT-d.
 For Broadcom PLX devices, it can be done from the OS but needs to be done again after each reboot.

-If you must use virtualization and therefore cannot disable ACS, try and enable ATS on your NIC to recover some of the ACS-caused performance loss.

 Use the command below to find the PCI bus IDs of PLX PCI bridges: